 Gluten Free Diet

-Whether you are newly diagnosed with coeliac disease, managing a wheat allergy, or exploring a gluten-free diet for other reasons, getting the right information at the start saves a great deal of frustration.
-As a nutrition professional, I want to set realistic expectations: a gluten-free diet can be nutritionally complete and enjoyable, but it requires more planning than simply swapping regular bread for gluten-free bread.
+Whether you are newly navigating coeliac disease, managing a wheat allergy, or exploring a gluten-free diet for other reasons, getting the right information at the start saves a great deal of frustration.
+From an informational perspective, I want to set realistic expectations: a gluten-free diet can be nutritionally complete and enjoyable, but it requires more planning than simply swapping regular bread for gluten-free bread.
 Additionally, exploring a vegan based diet plan is a great way to accelerate your results.

 Gluten-Free vs. Wheat-Free: Know the Difference